 The CDPH and the San Diego County public health officials urge residents not to go to a clinic or hospital unless absolutely necessary.
 Those that are sick should self-isolate unless symptoms require hospitalization.

 I'm Worried About My Own or Someone Else's Mental Health

-Taking the steps necessary to slow the spread of COVID-19, like staying inside and eliminating gatherings of more than 10, may take a toll on some San Diegans.
+Taking the steps necessary to slow the spread of COVID-19 like staying at home and limiting contact to members of one's own household may take a toll on some San Diegans.
 Be sure to check in on your neighbors and friends while maintaining a safe distance during the coronavirus pandemic.

 Tips to Maintaining Mental Health